omkar231098/Pdf_Maker/README.md

 SnapPDF employs token-based authentication to secure access to protected routes.
 User authentication is achieved through JSON Web Tokens (JWT) stored in cookies.
 This approach enhances security and allows for a more seamless user experience.

-## Logger and Ratelimiter

-SnapPDF uses logger and rate limiter middleware to enhance security, monitor application behavior, and prevent abuse of the API.
-This section provides information on how these components are implemented.

 ## Logger

 ### Overview